 It's also important that the syndicate has at least one formal annual meeting to discuss problems of the last season and plans/wishes for the following one, as well as maintenance and replacement of gear.

-What’s the best size of share?
+What’s the best size of share in a boat?

 Few yachts owned by individuals are used for more than one weekend per month, plus a fortnight’s summer cruise.
 On this basis, a quarter share would suffice for many owners, and a large number work successfully on this basis.